Tom Hanagan, President of Four Wheel Campers, debuts the first production self-contained Four Wheel Camper complete with a shower.

 Finding room for the shower was the real challenge.
 We have placed the shower between the dinette seats in the center of the camper.
 The floor is raised to give space for the shower pan.
 Obviously, this is a unique approach and our own design.

 TCM: A shower in the middle of the dinette?
 How does that work?

 Tom: The owner attaches a shower curtain in the middle of the camper directly above the shower pan.
-The cone shaped design of the shower curtain allows adequate elbow room and keeps the water in the pan.
+The cone-shaped design of the shower curtain allows adequate elbow room and keeps the water in the pan.
 The curtain is wider at the top than it is at the bottom.
 Once it’s hung from the ceiling, you lift the shower grate and then trap the bottom of the shower curtain which forces the water into the shower pan.
-The shower pan has a drain which runs to the back wall of the camper and outside.
+The shower pan has a drain that runs to the back wall of the camper and outside.